Kyliekyler/MAGNETAR/README.md

            and continue processes when it was turned on
 Cooldown Mode = Monitors temp and automatically set low performance
            when temp reached above 45°C
-Ultra Powersave Mode = Lowering power draw to avoid draining below
+Endurance+ Mode = Lowering power draw to avoid draining below
            10% batt capacity
 Charge Mode = Like adaptive mode but prioritizes temp over performance
            to avoid excess heating while phone is on charge